Disc Replacement Surgery in India

-Total disc replacement : As the names imply, with a total disc replacement, all or most of the disc tissue is removed and a replacement device is implanted into the space between the vertebras.
+Total disc replacement : As the name implies, with a total disc replacement, all or most of the disc tissue is removed and a replacement device is implanted into the space between the vertebrae.

 Artificial discs are usually made of metal or plastic-like (biopolymer) materials, or a combination of the two.
 These materials have been used in the body for many years.
 Total disc replacements have been used in Europe since the late 1980s.
 The most commonly used total disc replacement designs have two plates.
 One attaches to the vertebrae above the disc being replaced and the other to the vertebrae below.
 Some devices have a soft, compressible plastic-like piece between these plates.
 The devices allow motion by smooth, usually curved, surfaces sliding across each other.
 Most nucleus replacement devices are made of plastic-like (biopolymer) materials.
 One such material is called hydrogel.
 This material expands as it absorbs water.
 The device is placed into the nuclear cavity of the disc and hydrates to expand and fill the cavity.
 The device is compressible and by this means, allows motion, much like a normal disc nucleus.
 Another design consists of a piece of a plastic-like material that coils around to fill the nuclear cavity.
 There are also disc replacements designed for use in the cervical spine (the neck).
 These devices have only been used a relatively short time, and several are currently undergoing evaluation in FDA-approved trials in the United States.

-Artificial disc replacements have been shown to cause facet joint problems so it is best if you do not have any previous facet joint issues.
+- Artificial disc replacements have been shown to cause facet joint problems so it is best if they do not have any previous facet joint issues.

 The indications for disc replacement may vary for each type of implant.
 Some general indications are pain arising from the disc that has not been adequately reduced with non-operative care such as medication, injections, chiropractic care and/or physical therapy.
 Typically, you will have had an MRI that shows disc degeneration.
 Often discography is performed to verify which disc(s), if any, is related to your pain.
 (Discography is a procedure in which dye is injected into the disc and X-rays and a CT scan are taken.
 See the NASS Patient Education brochure on Discography for more information.)
 The surgeon will correlate the results of these tests with findings from your history and physical examination to help determine the source of your pain.